mapteb/angular-state-transitions/README.md

 # Angular State Transitions

-This project explores view state transitions for users with different security roles in Angular v20.
+This project explores view state transitions for users with different security roles in an Angular v20 app.
 A demo of these transitions can be tested [here](https://mapteb.github.io/angular-state-transitions/).

 ## List of View Transitions